mubolin2001/CS337_project2/README.md

 salt and pepper to taste
 4 tablespoons <b style = "color: white">vegetarian butter</b>
 1 pound fresh mushrooms, sliced</span>
 ### We also have such transformation in the steps.
-Besides, feel free to try health, non-health, gluten-free, lactose-free recipe by typing "transform it to ... recipe.
+Besides, feel free to try non-vegetarian, health, non-health, gluten-free, lactose-free recipe by typing "transform it to ... recipe".